Kriyszig/magpie/README.md

 `DataFrame.groupBy(dataLevels)(indexLevels)`

-Group DataFrame based on na arbitrary number of columns.
+Group DataFrame based on arbitrary number of columns.
 This includes grouping based on row indexes and data columns.

 * dataLevels - Integral indexes of data columns to be considered for grouping
 * indexLevels - Integral indexes of row indexing level to consider for grouping